-H2a: Omission bias is stronger for more familiar targets2.
+Hypothesis 2a (H2a): Omission bias is stronger for more familiar targets.

-H2b: Omission bias is stronger for less familiar targets3.
+Hypothesis 2b (H2b): Omission bias is stronger for less familiar targets.

-H3a: Omission bias is stronger with higher perceived responsibility for the target.
+Hypothesis 3a (H3a): Omission bias is stronger with higher perceived responsibility for the target.

-H3b: Omission bias is stronger with lower perceived responsibility for the target.
+Hypothesis 3b (H3b): Omission bias is stronger with lower perceived responsibility for the target.